espressif/esp-idf-monitor/README.md

 ### File Location

 The default name for a configuration file is `esp-idf-monitor.cfg`.
-First, the same directory `esp-idf-monitor` is being run if is inspected.
+First, the same directory where `esp-idf-monitor` is being run is inspected.

 If a configuration file is not found here, the current user's OS configuration directory is inspected next: